[Updated: February 21, 2025]

 # Prepare the training data and test data

-# class.
-This example takes first 40 samples of each class as training
+# This example takes first 40 samples of each class as training data,

-# data, and the other 10 samples of each class as testing data.
+# and the other 10 samples of each class as testing data for verification.

 # 0 ~ 39: setosa training set